MONEY TEACHES PLACE VALUE & BASIC MATH CONCEPTS

-Dyscalculia.org has developed free money lessons to use with students to teach these concepts: counting, place value, addition, subtraction, multiplication, division, decimals, fractions, negative and positive numbers, rounding, estimation, long division, trading up, and pre-algebra.
+Dyscalculia.org developed A Math Look, a dyscalculia remediation program that uses money and a language-enhanced decimal place value chart to teach big-picture number concepts: counting, place value, addition, subtraction, multiplication, division, decimals, fractions, negative and positive numbers, rounding, estimation, long division, trading up, and pre-algebra.

 HOW TO LEARN MATH WITH DYSCALCULIA

-- Karismath - Visual Algebra - Interactive Lessons
+Karismath - Visual Algebra - Interactive Video Lessons

 COLORFUL, ILLUSTRATED MATH HANDBOOKS